Jack000/Expose/readme.md

 **post-template.html** contains the html fragment for each individual image.
 It has access to the following built-in variables:

 - {{ imageurl }} - url of the *directory* which contains the image/video resources, relative to the current html file.
-	- For images, this folder will contain all the scaled versions of the images, where the file name is simply the width of the image - eg. 650.jpg
+	- For images, this folder will contain all the scaled versions of the images, where the file name is simply the width of the image - eg. 640.jpg
 	- For videos, this folder will contain scaled videos for each resolution *and* video codec.
-The name convention here is size-codec.extension - eg. 640-h264.mp4
+The naming convention here is size-codec.extension - eg. 640-h264.mp4
 	- For videos, this folder will additionally contain scaled images in the same nomenclature (eg. 640.jpg) to be used as posters prior to video load
-- {{ imagewidth }} - width of the source image
+- {{ imagewidth }} - maximum width that the source image can be downscaled to
-- {{ imageheight }} - height of the source image
+- {{ imageheight }} - maximum height, based on aspect ratio and max width
 - {{ type }} - the type of media to display, this is a string that can either be "image" or "video"
 - {{ textcolor }} - color of the text, either extracted from the source image or specified in config
 - {{ backgroundcolor }} - background color, either extracted from the source image or specified in config